 - Email tracking – This helps us to improve our communications to our customers

 Because of the nature of our role as an introducer, we share the personal information you give us with people who need to handle it so that we can provide our services to you.
 We may also pass your personal information to fraud prevention agencies.
 This helps us keep our systems secure and – where necessary – protect your and our best interests.

 Here are the organisations that we may share your personal information with:

-Individuals– You can ask for a copy of the information we hold about you.
-See “Your rights to how we use your personal information”, for more information about how to do this.
+- Individuals – You can ask for a copy of the information we hold about you.
+See “Your rights”, for more information about how to do this

 To fulfil our contractual obligations, we will also share your personal data with the following third parties: